-Arijit (Ari) Douglas Sen is a multimedia investigative reporter, currently studying at the University of California at Berkeley’s Graduate School Journalism.
-He is a recent graduate of the University of North Carolina at Chapel Hill’s Hussman School of Journalism and Media and has written for Our Chatham, Lead Stories the Asheville Citizen-Times and, most recently, NBC News’ D.C. investigative unit.
+Arijit (Ari) Douglas Sen is a freelance reporter for NBC News, currently studying at the University of California at Berkeley’s Graduate School Journalism.
+He is a recent graduate of the University of North Carolina at Chapel Hill’s Hussman School of Journalism and Media and has written for Our Chatham, Lead Stories the Asheville Citizen-Times and the NBC News’ investigative unit.

 In the summer of 2017, Sen interned at the Asheville Citizen-Times, one of North Carolina’s largest newspapers.
 While at the Citizen-Times, Sen was given a full reporting role and was tasked with reporting new stories each and every day.
 In the ten weeks he spent at the Citizen-Times, Ari reported almost 70 stories, including coverage of local politics, crime and a long-term investigation into a high-profile manhunt and murder.
 In the same period, his stories were featured on the front page 16 times and garnered tens of thousands of web page views.

 More recently Sen has reported on local government for Our Chatham, an audience-driven email newsletter for a part of rural North Carolina, and served as a staff-writer for Lead Stories, Facebook’s top fact-checker.

 In addition to writing, Sen is also a competent visual storyteller.
 His photographs and videos have been appeared online in the New York Times, Asheville Citizen-Times and the Raleigh News and Observer and have been recognized in the J-School’s 37th Frame competition.
 In May, as part of the Horizon Interactive Award-winning 2019 Carolina Photojournalism Workshop, he shot and edited a short documentary on an opioid recovery organization in five days.
 In September, he published another short documentary about sugar dating on UNC’s campus for a start-up news organization, Tar Heel News Beat.